 - Are less likely to cry

-We very much encourage all mothers to breastfeed their infants.
+We encourage all mothers to breastfeed their infants.
 Part of ensuring success is to avoid giving formula, bottles or pacifiers to healthy newborns.
 If there is a medical reason to give the baby a supplement, we will discuss options with you.
-For more information about breastfeeding support, see Lactation Service.
+For more information about breastfeeding support, see

-A creamy, protective substance called vernix is present on the skin of many newborn babies.
-We often give a first shampoo, but intentionallly do not bathe babies in their first few days because leaving this substance to absorb into your baby's skin helps protect against dryness and bacterial infections.
+A creamy, protective substance called vernix is present on the skin of all newborn babies.
+We often give a first shampoo, but intentionally do not bathe babies in their first few days because leaving this substance to absorb into your baby's skin helps protect against dryness and bacterial infections.

 Your baby will typically receive a Vitamin K injection and an antibiotic eye ointment shortly after birth.
 Vitamin K protects against rare but serious bleeding problems, and erythromycin prevents bacterial infections that can be present in the birth canal.

-If you wish, you can delay these by an hour or so to keep your baby skin to skin.
-Because the Vitamin K protects the baby from bleeding problems in the first 24 hours, it's best to give it as early as possible (within an hour after birth).
-For more information, see our Vitamin K Fact Sheet.
+If you wish, you can delay these by an hour or so to keep your baby skin-to-skin.
+Because the Vitamin K protects the baby from bleeding problems in the first 24 hours, it's best to give it as early as possible (within two hours after birth).

 California state law requires that all babies have a blood sample drawn to test for some rare disorders that are not immediately apparent after delivery.
 Screening identifies most of the babies born with these disorders, so treatment can start right away.
 A heel prick is used to take a few drops of the baby's blood and send it for testing.

 Your baby will stay with you during these screenings.
-If your baby requires any additional testing in another area of the hospital, you or a family member are always welcome to go along.
+If your baby requires any additional testing in another area of the hospital, you or a family member are always welcome to accompany your baby.

-The average hospital stay is one to two days for a vaginal delivery, or four days for cesarean delivery.
+The average hospital stay is one to two days for a vaginal delivery and three days for cesarean delivery.
 With arrangements for follow-up care and good support at home, you may be discharged 24 hours after birth, but usually no sooner.
-Before you leave, we'll ask your support person to bring your baby's carseat to your room.
+Before you leave, we'll ask your support person to bring your baby's car seat to your room.